Fall 2019 Writing Seminars

 WRI 182: T/TH 7:30pm-8:50pm

 In 1688, a Swiss medical student coined a new word to describe the painful symptoms suffered by people displaced from their native lands: nostalgia.
 Today, most of us have experienced this intense form of longing for places and times past.
 But what happens when this unattainable personal desire affects whole communities and cultures?
 What are the social, artistic, and political consequences of wanting to return to the past?
 And what does it mean to long for a time you never actually experienced?
 In this Writing Seminar, we explore the power of nostalgia in contemporary America, not only as a lived experience but also as a social phenomenon.
-We begin by drawing on a major theory of nostalgic remembrance to interpret an episode of Black Mirror, along with writings by William Faulkner and Audre Lorde.
-Next, students focus on how the decades of the 1950s and 1980s have been remembered and reimagined in American society and culture.
+We begin by drawing on a major theory of nostalgic remembrance to interpret an episode of Black Mirror and writings by Audre Lorde.
+Next, students focus on how the 1950s have been remembered and reimagined in American society and culture.
 We end by making researched arguments about a nostalgic artifact, practice, or movement of our own choosing.
-Possible topics: the aesthetics of Instagram, the music of Lana Del Rey, plantation weddings, the neurobiology of memory, or the rise of a president who promises to “Make America Great Again.”
+Possible topics include the aesthetics of Instagram, the music of Lana Del Rey, plantation weddings, the neurobiology of memory, or the rise of a president who promises to “Make America Great Again.”